rphlo/CoolerColoursJS/README.md

 # CooleursJS

-  A Pure Javascript Library to handle colors
+  A Pure Javascript Library to do cool things.

 # About

   Used at https://www.rphl.net/